Sfrisina/passport-signup-login-auth-template/README.md

 # Objectives

-An Authorization template for passport
+An Authorization template using Passport

 ---